 Do you do all your mixing and mastering, in addition to composing?
-If so, what does that process look like for you?

 It really depends on the project.
-For example; our Space Marine score, including the live orchestra that was recorded at Skywalker Ranch, was all mixed by me.
-Our Mass Effect 3 score was mixed by me as well.
-However, some companies prefer to do the mixing themselves in which case I will have to bounce audio stems, and that’s it.
-For the upcoming Dead Rising 3 score, Capcom’s Music Director and composer, Oleksa Lozowchuk is mixing the entire score in-house.
+For example; the “Space Marine” score was all mixed by me, including the live orchestra that was recorded at Skywalker Ranch.
+The “Mass Effect 3” score was mixed by me as well.
+However, some companies prefer to do the mixing themselves, in which case I bounce them the audio stems.
+For the upcoming “Dead Rising 3” score, Capcom Vancouver’s Music Director and composer, Oleksa Lozowchuk is mixing the entire score in-house.

 I think it’s easy to fall into the hype of plugins.
-“Oh this new one will make your mixes sound amazing” or “this one with only one knob will make magic”…But, it’s all BS in my book.
-If your mix is shit, no plugin will save it anyway.
-I think it’s still important to try them out and then get comfortable with the ones you really like.
-Don’t fall for the hype.
+“Oh, this new one will make your mixes sound amazing “.
+But, it’s all BS in my book.
+If your mix is crap, no plugin will save it anyway.
+I think it’s still important to try them out and get comfortable with the ones you really like, but don’t fall for the hype.
 If you’re happy with your EQ plugs, then use those.
-Just because the new ones are based off a hot SSL or Neve board doesn’t mean they make your track is better.
+Just because the new ones are based off a hot SSL or Neve board doesn’t mean they make your track better.
 So try them out, and then find the circle of plugs that work for you and your sound.

-Then there’s our new game score for a game called “The Long Dark”.
-It’s actually an independently funded game, and the team is made out of industry veterans who worked on games like Mass Effect, Space Marine and many more.
+Then there’s the new game score for “The Long Dark”.
+It’s an independently funded game, and the team is made out of industry veterans who worked on games like “Mass Effect”, “Space Marine” and many more.
 We’re in the middle of pre-production and preparing for a very unique score.

-In addition, over the last year I worked on some music for Dead Rising 3.
-It’s now out for Xbox One.
+In addition, I worked on some music for “Dead Rising 3”, which is now out for Xbox One.
 It’s an awesome launch title and has hours of amazing audio!